 Rest from activities which cause pain or make it worse.
-Continuing to use a painful wrist will not allow inflammation to settle down and soft tissues to heal.
+Continuing to use a painful wrist will not allow the inflammation to settle down and soft tissues to heal.
 This may include work-related activities such as typing at a keyboard, DIY or sport-specific training including racket sports.
 If you are an athlete then use this opportunity to work on another aspect of your game or maintain fitness with aerobic exercise.

 A wrist splint can protect and immobilize the wrist.
 This helps to rest, whilst still allowing some function of the hand.
-It is usually made of supportive neoprene material with a metal spoon or stays to prevent movement.
+Wrist splints are made from neoprene with a metal spoon or stay which prevents movement.

 If there is inflammation and swelling present, using a form of cold therapy will help to relieve this.
-Applying ice or a specialist cold wrap to the wrist area for 10 minutes at a time can be done hourly in the early stages, reducing in frequency as required.
+Apply ice or a specialist cold wrap to the wrist for 10 minutes at a time, hourly in the early stages.
+Reduce frequency as your symptoms improve.

 Your doctor may also prescribe anti-inflammatory medication such as ibuprofen to reduce inflammation, or diuretics to clear fluid retention.

-Other treatments, which may be worth trying include acupuncture which has been linked to an improvement in carpal tunnel syndrome symptoms.
-Acupuncture is performed by inserting needles of various lengths and diameters into specific points over the body.
-The needle is usually inserted, rotated and then either removed immediately or left in place for several minutes.
+Some evidence shows Acupuncture improves carpal tunnel syndrome symptoms.
+Acupuncture is inserting needles of various lengths and diameters into specific points over the body.
+The therapist inserts, rotates and then either removes immediately or leaves the needle in place for several minutes.